• About

 Afric, Anton

-Posted on Historical Pioneers A by Dorene Lorenz · January 10, 2024 10:57 PM
+Posted on A by Dorene Lorenz · January 10, 2024 10:57 PM

-Africh worked as a miner at the Treadwell Mine, and later for the Alaska Juneau Gold Mining Company.
+Africh worked as a miner at the Treadwell Mine and later for the Alaska Juneau Gold Mining Company.

-He died on November 8, 1937 at St Ann's Hospital in Juneau, at 60 years of age where he was treated by Dr. W.M.
-Whitehead for pulmonary tuberculosis.
-Charles W. Carter was his undertaker.
+Africh died on November 8, 1937, at St. Ann’s Hospital in Juneau at the age of 60, where he was treated by Dr. W. M. Whitehead for pulmonary tuberculosis.
+Charles W. Carter served as his undertaker.

 Find-A-Grave

-Survey and Inventory of Douglas Historic Cemeteries
+Survey and Inventory of Douglas Historic Cemeteries, 1995

 Douglas City Founded